pemmyz/js_githeatmap/README.md

 - Shift Up / Down / Left / Right
 - With **Wrap** and **Auto Animation**, auto-generates a scrolling marquee

+- **Wrap:** When checked, any content moved off one edge of the canvas will wrap around and reappear on the opposite side.

+- **Auto Wrap Animation:** When checked, pressing a shift arrow will automatically generate all the necessary frames to create a full, looping animation of the content scrolling across the canvas and returning to its starting position.
+This is perfect for creating smooth scrolling backgrounds or marquees from a single drawing.

 ---

 ## 📤 Export Options